* Brent at 3-mo high, U.S. crude hits highest since September

 “We’re going to have to go a lot higher than $106 (on WTI)for that to bite.”

-The FTSEurofirst 300 index of top European shares was flat, just off the 6-1/2 year high of 1,398.65 hit earlier this week.
-MSCI's global stocks gauge fell 0.1 percent.
+The FTSEurofirst 300 index of top European shares was flat, not far from the 6-1/2 year high of 1,398.65 peak hit earlier this week.
+MSCI’s global stocks gauge fell 0.1 percent.

 In fixed income, U.S. Treasuries edged up marginally in price after the soft data, though the generally upbeat view on the U.S. economy remains.
 Markets continue to look forward to a Federal Reserve meeting next week.
 Fed Chair Janet Yellen is expected to be pressured on the timeline for rate hikes in a press conference on Wednesday.